 Where To Stay Near Bachkovo Monastery

-It is also possible for visitors and pilgrims to stay at the monastery, which has rooms with a few beds and a shared toilet bathroom on the same floor for the price of 15 Levs (about 8 euro) per bed.
+Visitors and pilgrims can also stay at the monastery, which has rooms with a few beds and a shared toilet bathroom on the same floor for the price of 15 Levs (about 8 euros) per bed.
 The monastery also features two ensuite rooms and a few apartments.
 You can get more information at this link.

 Complex Magic of the Rhodopes is in a fantastic location and offers beautiful rooms with a comfy seating area.
 On the premises, guests can take advantage of the restaurant, the seasonal outdoor swimming pool, and 15 km from Plovdiv International Airport.